The Brady Bunch Movie-1995

 This results in Joe being imprisoned as the couple ultimately cannot stay away from one another despite repeated obstacles to their happiness.
 An additional character, a boxer named Husky, with designs on Carmen, is introduced, complicating matters.

-In sad form, much like the opera Carmen, the final scene is both devastating and startling, as Joe treads down a dark and gloomy path of destruction.
-The character of Joe is nuanced- at first a “nice guy”, the character is an example of complexity, and what a man will do for love.
+In sad form, much like the opera Carmen, the final scene is devastating and startling as Joe treads down a dark and gloomy path of destruction.
+The character of Joe is nuanced- at first, a “nice guy”; the character is an example of complexity and what a man will do for love.

-The viewer is left to wonder what will become of Joe and how he could simply throw his life away performing an act in the heat of passion.
+The viewer wonders what will become of Joe and how he could risk his life performing an act in the heat of passion.

-In 1954, what a profound and wonderful role for a female, let alone a black female.
-Typically cast in roles such as maids, waitresses, or even less glamorous parts, how wonderful for Dandridge to capture a challenging role of this caliber.
+In 1954, what a profound and fantastic role for a female, let alone a black female.
+Typically cast in roles such as maids, servers, or even less glamorous parts, how wonderful for Dandridge to capture a challenging role of this caliber.

-As she sinks her teeth into the meaty and flirtatious Carmen, she is a vixen all the way.
-Her pizzazz, her flare, and her singing and dancing performances made Dandridge a star and forever known as a groundbreaking talent.
+She is a vixen as she sinks her teeth into the meaty and flirtatious Carmen.
+Dandridge’s pizzazz, flare, and singing and dancing performances made her a star, and she is forever known as a groundbreaking talent.

-Enough cannot be said of the great importance of the casting of all-black actors in Carmen Jones.
-Monumental, of course, given the time of the film, the result is a film of importance to the black culture, showing that no longer did they need to only appear in “white films” as supporting players, but could carry a film on their own.
+There cannot be enough said about the importance of casting all-black actors in Carmen Jones.
+Monumental, of course, given the time.
+The result is a film of significance to black culture, showing that they no longer needed to appear in “white films” as supporting players but could carry a movie on their own.

 How profound and remarkable this was!

-My only criticism of the film is undoubtedly a result of the progress made for both black actors and the way black characters are written- though there is still plenty more work to do.
+My only criticism of the film is undoubtedly related to the progress made for black actors and characters, though there is still plenty more work.

-At times it feels a shade on the dated side (in present times plenty of great roles for black actors) with a slightly grainy look to the filming.
+At times, the filming feels a shade dated (presently, there are more great roles for black actors) and has a slightly grainy look.

-Some of the acting from the supporting characters is also not the strongest, but liberties must be taken as Carmen Jones is a historical film.
+Some of the supporting characters’ acting is also not the strongest, but as Carmen Jones is a historical film, liberties must be taken.

-Thanks to the genius and the funding of Preminger, who needed to produce the film independently due to lack of interest, the results are a film that has gone down in history as being worthy, edgy, and open-minded.
+Thanks to the genius and the funding of Preminger, who needed to produce the film independently due to lack of interest, the result is a film that has gone down in history as worthy, edgy, and open-minded.

 Wisely casting talented stars with great pipes, the film is a solid success.